 Generate your private PGP keys

-You can generate your PGP keys on the Security sub-tab (click on the link with your name, follow the Manage Profile link and open the Security sub-tab).
+You can generate your PGP keys on the Security sub-tab (click on your name initials, follow the Manage Profile link and open the Security sub-tab).
 Click on the Generate keys button and enter the passphrase.
 As soon as your keys are generated you'll be notified at the top right of your screen.

 Get public PGP keys from your recipients